 Seventh, at the conclusion of each focus group, write a brief summary statement for yourself which indicates the following three thoughts:

+The most important things you learned during the group.
+Things you did not learn which you need to get from subsequent sessions.
+Suggestions for changes in the discussion guide relative to future focus group sessions which will result in more helpful inputs.
 If each of the backroom observers would take five minutes to do this at the end of each group session, it would dramatically improve the cumulative value of the focus groups.

 Finally, ensure that the moderator conducts a brief postmortem after each group and a more in-depth one after each day's sessions.
 The post-group debriefing is important to ensure that there is good communication between the backroom observers and the moderator on the quality and nature of the content the session generated.
 Also, talk to the moderator before the next session begins about any changes to the guide that seem warranted.